Disha Vakani

-Disha Vakani Padia (born 17 August 1978); known professionally as Disha Vakani, is an Indian actress who predominantly works in Hindi films and television.
-Vakani is widely known for her portrayal of Daya Jethalal Gada in India's longest-running sitcom, Taarak Mehta Ka Ooltah Chashmah.
-She is also known for her role in the films Devdas, Mangal Pandey: The Rising and Jodhaa Akbar.
+Disha Vakani Padia (born 17 August 1978); is a former Indian actress who predominantly worked in Hindi films and television.
+One of popular actresses of Hindi television, Vakani is widely known for her portrayal as Daya Jethalal Gada in India's longest-running sitcom, Taarak Mehta Ka Ooltah Chashmah.
+She is also known for her role in the films, Devdas, Mangal Pandey: The Rising and Jodhaa Akbar.

 Early life

 Disha Vakani was born 17 August 1978 in Ahmedabad, Gujarat.
 Her brother, Mayur Vakani is also an actor.